smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec.md

 	- `postalCode[string]`: The postal code.
 For example, 24004  .
 Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
 	- `streetAddress[string]`: The street address  .
 Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
 	- `streetNr[string]`: Number identifying a specific property on a public street
 - `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `completeness[number]`: Completeness quantifies the number of missed measurements or observations in a given time window  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCalculated[date-time]`: Date of the calculated entity defined by the user  - `dateCreated[date-time]`: Entity creation timestamp.
 This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `duplicate[object]`: Includes information about duplicated data  	- `foundMatches[array]`: Property: If this is a duplicate, determine measurements it does match with
+	- `isDuplicate[boolean]`: Property: Determine whether the measurement is duplicated or not
+- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `outlier[object]`: Includes information about the outlier characteristics of the measurement  	- `isOutlier[boolean]`: Determine whether the measurement has been considered an outlier or not
 	- `methodology[*]`: Reference to the other entity including AI methodology information
+	- `outlierScore[number]`: A score indicating the degree of outlierness
 - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precision[number]`: Precision measures the standard deviation of a dataset.
 That is, it measures how close the values in the dataset are to each other  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `synthetic[object]`: Includes information about the origin of the measurement  	- `isSynthetic[boolean]`: Determine whether the measurement has been created synthetically or not
 	- `methodology[*]`: Reference to the other entity including AI methodology information
 - `timeliness[number]`: Average timeliness of the data-stream  - `type[string]`: NGSI Entity type.
 It has to be DataQualityAssessment  <!-- /30-PropertiesList -->